probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 ## Virtual environments

 Virtual environments (venvs) help you to get a separate, clean installation of ProbNum.
-Each venv uses a specific python version.
+Each venv uses a specific Python version.
-Venvs are useful as you may need different python versions and dependencies for different projects.
+Venvs are useful as you may need different Python versions and dependencies for different projects.
-So, first make sure that you are using the correct python version, and also that your pip installation is up to date.
+So, first make sure that you are using the correct Python version, and also that your pip installation is up to date.

 Install the [virtualenv](https://virtualenv.pypa.io/en/latest/) package.